currently Applying to the Chilean government For permission to run trips on the bordali.

 DAY 4: Puerto Aysén / Queulat National Park / Puyuhuapi Lodge & Spa

 A two-hour drive this morning takes us to Queulat National Park, where we hike through a temperate rainforest to a stunning viewpoint overlooking the Ventisquero Colgante (Hanging Glacier).
-In the afternoon, we head to Puyuhuapi Lodge & Spa, where we we spend the next two nights.
+In the afternoon, we head to Puyuhuapi Lodge & Spa, where we will spend the next two nights.

 DAYS 5 : Puyuhuapi Lodge & Spa